samuelbartels21/envygeeks.io/_posts/2015-10-15-are-static-configs-for-things-really-that-bad.md

 They say: "Don't build static configurations into software," well, in this case lets talk libraries or CLI's.
 The kind you consume as a programmer.

-Recently as I was working on open sourcing a CLI application that takes my concept of Docker repos and puts it into an app that anybody can consume.
-It soon came to me that I have some static stuff in there, stuff that one user, at one point... might want to change.
-Then the question came along: "how often do we even get requests for stuff like that?"
+Recently as I was working on open sourcing a CLI application that takes my personal concept of Docker repos and puts it into an application that anybody can consume.
+It soon came to me that I have some static stuff in there, stuff that one user, might want to change.
+Then the question came along: "how often do I even get requests for that?"

 Lets take the following: